-Nick Levett, FA Talent Identification Manager & regular PDP contributor doesn’t sit on the fence.
+Nick Levett, former FA Talent Identification Manager & regular PDP contributor doesn’t sit on the fence.
 In this blog, Nick discusses the disconnect between academic research and actual coaching.
 This idea is one of the key motivations behind the establishment of Player Development Project and more recently, our research review section.
 Are academics isolating themselves and their research and if you do get access can coaches comprehend it?

 So I had a short moment of ranting earlier on Twitter, as I often tend to do, about trying to engage with academic researchers and access their work.
 As someone that wants to drive the game, and coaching forwards it is vital we can engage with people that do some of the science behind the stuff that the practitioners turn into an art.